Joaobcamargos/Joaobcamargos/README.md

 - **Machine Learning**

 ## Current Experience
-I am actively involved in an autonomous robotics competitio abd research team, where I work as a navigation projectist.
+I am currently a member of an autonomous robotics competition and research team, where I work as a navigation projectist.🤖